jessvan/Morgen/md/HP-HowTo.md

 layout epub.
 Finally, we look at what some other current options are for digital publishing.

+### Difficulty level

-Each how to will indicate a difficulty level: easy, moderate or expert to show you if you can do it yourself or if you need expert support.
+Each How To will indicate a difficulty level: easy, moderate or expert to show you if you can do it yourself or if you need expert support.

 Sections: